erdmenchen/laravel-browsershot/README.md

     ...
 }
 ```
-Images are saved to the `output` folder with their url as file names and the provided title as prefix.
+Images are saved to the `output` folder with their url as file names and the provided title as prefix (e.g. for pattern matching).

 ## License